CraXyOW3/FrankensteinBolt/README.md

 # FrankensteinBolt
-FrankenBolt is a filament Tolheadsensor for the Frankenstein Duct by KevinAKASam.
+FrankenBolt is a filament Toolheadsensor for the Frankenstein Duct by KevinAKASam. https://github.com/kevinakasam/FrankEnstein-Duct